 Garnish:

-- Optionally, garnish with fresh coriander leaves.
+- Optionally, embellish with fresh coriander leaves.

 Serve: